-- It can ease cultural sensitivity.
+- Ease cultural sensitivity.

-- It greatly strengthens your global presence.
+- Greatly strengthen your global presence.

-- It makes you look and feel local.
+- Makes you look and feel local.

 In the same manner that it is imperative to localize your content, information, programs and documents, localizing video games gives you a greater edge, as consumers want to play games they can fully understand.
 In India for example, they love racing games because it is very difficult for them to find other types of video games available in their language.
 With racing games, they have an easier time understanding and navigating the game even if they cannot fully understand the language.